humblejs/humblejs.github.io/README.md

 Humble.js comes with a lot of features out of the box, some of them are listed below:

-* Fully customisable to suit your needs
+* Generic codebase to fit in to any project
-* Server side rendered
+* Server side rendering
-* Automatic code splitting
+* Semi-automatic code splitting
 * Load balancing using system CPU
-* Highly scalable and easy to adapt
 * PWA-ready with service worker and customisable URLs
 * RESTful API framework included
 * Database framework: schema management, modelling and querying, all built-in!
 * Task automation framework
-* Built-in session management
 * SEO and social media optimised pages
-* Built-in structured data information
+* Built-in structured data meta information
 * Use your own components with zero-config
 * Uses webpack dev server hot deployment to speed-up the development of UI
 * Humble.js's react components for consistent UI and UX (see list of [packages](/#packages) below) - there are no restrictions